jfree/fxgraphics2d/README.md

     java -jar fxgraphics2d-1.3-demo.jar

 The demo has the following dependencies (jar files are included in the 'lib' folder):

-Orson Charts 1.5 - licensed under the terms of the GNU General Public License v3 (GPLv3).
+-Orson Charts 1.5 - licensed under the terms of the GNU General Public License v3 (GPLv3).
 See http://www.object-refinery.com/orsoncharts;
-Orson PDF 1.7 - licensed under the terms of the GPLv3.
+-Orson PDF 1.7 - licensed under the terms of the GPLv3.
 See http://www.object-refinery.com/orsonpdf;
-JFreeSVG 3.0 - licensed under the terms of the GPLv3.
+-JFreeSVG 3.0 - licensed under the terms of the GPLv3.
 See http://www.jfree.org/jfreesvg;
-JFreeChart - licensed under the terms of the GNU Lesser General Public License v2.1 or later (LGPL).
+-JFreeChart - licensed under the terms of the GNU Lesser General Public License v2.1 or later (LGPL).
 See https://github.com/jfree/jfreechart-fse;

 These dependencies are *not* required for building the FXGraphics2D jar file, only the demos.